 Take a moment and see if any of these signs sound familiar:

 Trying to deal with hormone deficiency can be a big ordeal for women and their partners.
 Thankfully, going through menopause and getting older doesn't mean you have to settle for an undesirable life.
-Hormone replacement therapy in James Island addresses the hormonal imbalances in your body so you can get back to feeling normal.
+Hormone replacement therapy in James Island, SC addresses the hormonal imbalances in your body so you can get back to feeling normal.
 These clinically proven treatments are now available from Better Life Carolinas and can help women just like you reclaim the youthful vigor you're used to having.

 Before we explore the many benefits of HRT for women, let's first look at two of the hormones that can fluctuate during menopause - progesterone and estrogen.